FusionAuth/fusionauth-site/site/_posts/2020-10-15-hotspot-authentication-with-fusionauth.md

 systemctl start fusionauth-app
 ```

 From a PC start a browser specifying the URL with the IP of our CentOS machine and the port of `9011` to complete configuring FusionAuth.
-This will be something like `http://192.168.144.133:9011`.
+This will look something like `http://192.168.144.133:9011`.

 You can find the IP address with the command: